compound-finance/comet/docs/README.md

 The supply function transfers an asset to the protocol and adds it to the account's balance.
 This method can be used to **supply collateral, supply the base asset, or repay an open borrow** of the base asset.
 If the base asset is supplied resulting in the account having a balance greater than zero, the base asset earns interest based on the current supply rate.

-There are three separate methods to supply an asset to Comet.
+There are three separate methods to supply an asset to Compound III.
 The first is on behalf of the caller, the second is to a separate account, and the third is for a manager on behalf of an account.

-#### Comet
+#### Compound III

 ```solidity
 function supply(address asset, uint amount)